 How to Care for a Cast Iron Plant — This Low Maintenance Houseplant is the Perfect Touch of Zen for Your Home

-This hardy plant is as resilient as its name relays and will turn over your streak of wilting home grows in no time
+It's as hardy and resilient as its name relays and will turn over your streak of wilting home grows in no time

 Native to China and Japan, this beautiful plant encapsulates the essence of a peaceful home and is known to be one of the best plants for an indoor zen garden.
-Its lush green lance-shaped leaves are enough to bring a room to life, and the rewarding allure of the crop far overweighs the effort required to maintain their vibrance.
+Its lush lance-shaped leaves are enough to bring a room to life, and the allure of the greenery far outweighs the effort required to maintain its vibrance.

-So if you choose to bring home a sense of natural tranquility with this hardy plant, then it's a good idea to heed the experts' advice on how to care for them like a pro.
-Here is everything you need to know about the ever so wonderful cast iron plant.
+If you choose to bring a sense of natural tranquility into your home with a cast iron plant, here is some expert advice on how to care for them like a pro.

 How to Care for a Cast Iron Plant?

-When it comes to the beauty of caring for a cast iron plant, it's a reassuring fact that this is one of the houseplants even you can't kill.
-That's not a dig at your abilities as a plant parent, it could simply mean that your home isn't suited for certain grows or could also be a nod to the simple truth that some plants require far more maintenance, than others.
+The beauty of caring for a cast iron plant is that this is one of the houseplants even you can't kill.
+That's not a dig at your abilities as a plant parent, it could simply mean that your home isn't suited for certain plant varieties or it could be a nod to the simple truth that some plants require far more maintenance than others.

-Lucky for us, the cast iron species is fairly low-maintenance and easy to care for.
-However, Lisa Eldred Steinkopf, from The Houseplant Guru, tells us that TLC catering to the plant's needs will allow for it to thrive in any living environment.
-Here are some tips to care for this houseplant for a flourishing foliage feature.
+While the cast iron species is fairly low-maintenance and easy to care for, Lisa Eldred Steinkopf, from The Houseplant Guru, tells us that catering to the plant's needs will allow for it to thrive in any living environment.
+Here's how to give your cast iron plant the TLC it needs.

 Sunlight: Lisa tells us that cast iron plants are known for tolerating low light.
 "I would give them a bright light in an east or west window," she notes.
 "However, it would do just fine in a north window, as well."

 Temperature & Humidity: You don't need to pay too much attention to the temperature and humidity levels you're growing this plant in, as they're pretty much suited for any average indoor setting.
-They prefer temperatures between 60 to 75 F, but if your plant nook happens to be drier than most, then you might consider altering their surroundings to be a tad more humid.
+Cast iron plants prefer temperatures between 60 to 75 F, but if your plant nook happens to be drier than most, then you might consider altering their surroundings to be a tad more humid.

 Soil: According to Lisa, they prefer well-drained soil, which ties into their need for minimal watering.
 Consider planting your cast iron crop in rich organic soil with a neutral pH level.

-Fertilizer: Since these plants don't require too much attention, fertilizing them is not really necessary.
-But if you're not dealing with a store-bought live plant and are instead growing your own, then she encourages fertilizing them on a monthly basis, while they are actively growing.
+Fertilizer: Since these plants don't require too much attention, fertilizing them is not necessary.
+But if you're not dealing with a store-bought live plant and are instead growing your own, then she encourages fertilizing them monthly, while they are actively growing.

 How to Grow a Cast Iron Plant?